 It places an extra load on your upper-body muscles and your traps and increases the range of motion of this exercise.
 Also, the fact that you are holding the barbell from its plates makes it a killer forearm and grip strength exercise.

 The lift is actually a true old-school exercise and gets its name from Steve Reeves, who was a famous American bodybuilder and actor.
 He was the first modern actor to play Hercules.
 But the exercise is also known as the pinch grip deadlift and the scapular deadlift.

 This lift is a full-body exercise, just like the conventional DL.
 Now the main difference is that the Reeves deadlift focuses more on your upper back muscles and your gripping muscles.
-This lift works all the muscles in your posterior chain with the main effort going on your traps, but it works your lats and other upper body muscles as well.
+This lift works all the muscles in your posterior chain with the main effort going on your hamstrings, glutes, and traps, but it works your lats and other upper body muscles as well.

 Benefits of the Reeves deadlift

 Increases grip strength.
 This exercise is an amazing grip strengthener.
 Because you are pinch gripping the barbell from its plates, this lift will make your forearms, hands, and fingers work like crazy to hold the bar while you lift the weight up.